sroysf/mmarchetype-model/README.md

 This project is broken up into several maven modules:

-**parent** :
+**multimodule-parent** :

-The parent project serves as the common ${artifactId} to all three submodules, and contains project global settings.
+The parent project serves as the common parent to all three submodules, and contains project global settings.

 **persistence** :